eikenb/jaws/userdata/README.md

-A very simple little library to read a file of shell script style variables as is exported by AWS ASGs (auto-scaling-groups), though it would work for any file containing shell variables.
+A very simple little library to read a file of shell script style variables.
+It takes input as an io.Reader, reads it in, strips spurious data and converts it to a map[string]string.
+It only supports some minor changing and exporting to Json.

-The user-data is obtained either by reading one of a couple different files [1] or by grabbing the output from the meta data url [2].
+I used this for AWS ASG user-data.
+It stores data in a couple different files [1] or makes it accessible from the meta data url [2].
+I wanted it as simple as possible.

 [1] /etc/default/ec2-user-data  /etc/ec2-user-data.txt
 [2] curl http://169.254.169.254/2008-02-01/user-data